US STOCKS-Futures subdued as investors eye bank earnings, Fed cues

 A report at 8:30 a.m.
 ET (1230 GMT) is expected to show business conditions in New York state improved in April after slumping in the previous month.

+Alphabet Inc GOOGL.O dropped 3.3% among major growth stocks in premarket trading following a report that Samsung was considering replacing Google with Microsoft Corp's MSFT.O Bing as the default search engine on its devices.

-Prometheus Biosciences Inc RXDX.O rallied 70.2% in premarket trade after Merck & Co MRK.Nsaid it will buy the biotech company for about $10.8 billion.
+Prometheus Biosciences Inc RXDX.O rallied 69.9% after Merck & Co MRK.Nsaid it will buy the biotech company for about $10.8 billion.

 ((sruthi.shankar@thomsonreuters.com; within U.S. +1 646 223 8780; outside U.S. +91 80 6182 2787))